esper-io/console_docs/docs/apps/control.md

-You have control over the apps that appear in the Google Play Store on the devices you manage.
+You have control over the applications that appear in the Google Play Store on the devices you manage.

-Step 1: In the Esper Console, click **Apps** in the navigation sidebar and select play store tab.
+Step 1: In the Esper Console, click **App** in the navigation sidebar and select play store tab.